Hemorrhoids – Causes, Symptoms, and Modern Treatment Options

 Recognizing hemorrhoids: When is a medical diagnosis advisable?

-Conservative treatment for hemorrhoids
+Conservative Treatment for Hemorrhoids

 In early stages, lifestyle and dietary adjustments are the focus.
 A fiber-rich diet, adequate fluid intake, and regular exercise facilitate bowel movements and reduce pressure on the vascular cushions.
 It is also important to avoid straining and not to prolong toilet visits unnecessarily.

-Local therapy for hemorrhoids
+Local Therapy for Hemorrhoids

 For acute symptoms, locally applied preparations such as ointments or suppositories are used.
 They can have anti-inflammatory effects, reduce swelling, and relieve itching or burning.
 These measures primarily serve symptom control and support healing.

-For advanced hemorrhoids or persistent symptoms, minimally invasive procedures such as rubber band ligation or sclerotherapy may be necessary.
+In advanced hemorrhoids or persistent symptoms, minimally invasive procedures such as rubber band ligation or sclerotherapy may be necessary.
 In severe cases, such as significant prolapse or recurring complications, surgical treatment is indicated.
 The choice of procedure is individualized and medically coordinated.

 Sustainable prevention is primarily based on healthy bowel function.
 Regular exercise, a balanced diet with sufficient fiber, and mindful bowel habits are central measures.
 Avoiding prolonged sitting in daily life and on the toilet also helps relieve the anal area.